cme195/cme195.github.io/index.md

 R programming.
 The goal of the short course is to familiarize students with R's tools for scientific computing.

-The goal of the short course is to *familiarize students with R's tools for scientific computing*.
-Class lectures will be interactive with a focus on learning by example, and assignments will be application-driven.
+The goal of the short course is to familiarize students with R's tools for scientific computing.
+Class lectures will have interactive elements, and assignments will be application-driven.

 Topics covered include:

-- basic data structures,
+* basic data structures,
-- file I/O,
+* file I/O,
-- control structures,
+* control structures,
-- functions
+* functions
-- visualizations,
+* visualizations,
-- statistics packages.
+* statistics packages.

-The course consists of 8 *classes*, which sometime will include hands-on, in-class exercises.
-Laptops will be needed for every class. *Questions are encouraged* at any time as long as they do not disturb other students or the lecture flow.

 ## [](#logistics) Course prerequisites